todar/VBA-Boilerplate/README.md

     <h1 align="center">VBA Function Library</h1>
 </p>

 You've found my VBA Libray GitHub repository, which contains functions to help make programming in VBA easier.
+Try using my boilerplate code as this is more complete package.
+It has better notes and has been tested.

 > This repository is currently under construction, but will be intended to be a place to help make VBA more open source.